Introduction to Integration

 Imagine you don't know the flow rate.

-You can go in reverse (using the derivative, which gives us the slope) and find that the flow rate is 2x.
+We can go in reverse (using the derivative, which gives us the slope) and find that the flow rate is 2x.

 So Integral and Derivative are opposites.